• Skip to primary navigation

 There's no refined sugar in here and the vibrant red coating is courtesy of freeze-dried raspberries, which adds a beautiful tartness, and means we are completely dye free - yay!

-They seriously take like 5 minutes to put together but taste as you put in a fair bit of effort.
+They seriously take like 5 minutes to put together but taste as if you put in a fair bit of effort.

 Whip them up for your loved one and neither of you will be disappointed.